The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-Moreover, we can replace the scalar product $h$ by any -- not necessarily positive definite -- symmetric tensor.
-This motivates the following definition. \begin{definition} We will say a Killing tensor on a constant curvature manifold \dfn{of Benenti type} if its algebraic curvature tensor is proportional to
+Moreover, we can replace the scalar product $h$ by any~-- not necessarily positive def\/inite~-- symmetric tensor.
+This motivates the following def\/inition. \begin{Definition} We will say a Killing tensor on a constant curvature manifold {\it of Benenti type} if its algebraic curvature tensor is proportional to